-European Commission.
+The legal basis for concluding Readmission Agreements is Article 79(3) of the Treaty on the Functioning of the European Union (TFEU) of 2007, amended in 2011.
+They are negotiated with the partner country based on a negotiating mandate granted by the European Council to the European Commission.
 The agreements are then concluded after the European Parliament has given its consent.
 Once they come into force, their effectiveness can vary significantly from country to country.
 The competence in concluding Readmission Agreements is a shared one between the EU and its member states, meaning in general terms that member states can conclude bilateral Readmission Agreements with third countries which have not already signed any agreement of this type with the EU and, therefore, the European Commission has not been granted a mandate to negotiate such agreements.

-The Return Directive of 2008140 presently under review by various EU institutions, has a number of pillars, namely there must be:
+The Return Directive of 2008 presently under review by various EU institutions, has several pillars, namely there must be:

 - A fair and transparent procedure for decisions on the return of irregular migrants; - An obligation on EU member states to either return irregular migrants or to grant them legal status.
-Therefore, migrants should not be maintained in a "legal limbo"; - The promotion of the principle of voluntary departure is encouraged by establishing a general rule that a "period for voluntary departure" should normally be granted; - There must be adequate provision for persons residing illegally of a minimum set of basic rights pending their removal; - Very important, there must be a limit on the use of coercive measures in connection with the removal of persons, and ensuring that such measures are not excessive or disproportionate; - An important principle is that of an entry ban valid throughout the EU for migrants returned by an EU member; it means that for a number of years a deported illegal immigrant cannot re-enter the EU. - Coercive measures can be used only in line with national and international standards and may be used only when strictly necessary on returnees who refuse or resist removal, or in response to an immediate and serious risk of the returnee escaping, causing injury to herself/himself or to a third party, or causing damage to property.
+Therefore, migrants should not be maintained in a "legal limbo". - The promotion of the principle of voluntary departure is encouraged by establishing a general rule that a "period for voluntary departure" should normally be granted; - There must be adequate provision for persons residing irregularly of a minimum set of basic rights pending their removal; - There must be a limit on the use of coercive measures in connection with the removal of persons, and ensuring that such measures are not excessive or disproportionate; - An important principle is that of an entry ban valid throughout the EU for migrants returned by an EU member; it means that for a number of years a deported illegal immigrant cannot re-enter the EU; - Coercive measures can be used only in line with national and international standards and may be used only when strictly necessary on returnees who refuse or resist removal, or in response to an immediate and serious risk of the returnee escaping, causing injury to herself/himself or to a third party, or causing damage to property.